keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

-Polschuhen, iron pieces to modify the shape of the magnetic field... but there in Russia, that night with Wimpe, was his first taste—his initiation into the bodyhood of steel . . . no 1163 way to separate this from the theophosphate, to separate vessels of steel from the ungodly insane rush. . .
+Polschuhen, iron pieces to modify the shape of the magnetic field... but there in Russia, that night with Wimpe, was his first taste—his initiation into the bodyhood of steel... no 1163 way to separate this from the theophosphate, to separate vessels of steel from the ungodly insane rush...

 Is Tchitcherine a magnet.
 Is he a RADICAL?
 Ч = 'tch' sound 25th letter in the modern Cyrillic Alphabet

+Tzitzit = tassles on the end of the payer shawl (talit) in Judaism

+Radicals and dangling, reactive branches

 Чич-irine  in chemistry the R- group is the 'radical' that branches off the structure.
 In linguistics radical in the 'root' of the word.